upper/site/tour/tutorials/sql-builder/03/README.md

 res, err := q.Exec()
 ```

-The `InsertInto` method creates and returns an [Inserter][3] that can be used
+The `InsertInto` method creates and returns an [Inserter][2] that you can use
-to build an INSERT query:
+to build an INSERT statement:

 ```go
 res, err = sess.SQL().